-I cannot talk enough about how great a time we had during our cruise to Alaska this past summer.
+I cannot say enough about how great a time we had during our cruise to Alaska this past summer.
 From the moment we stepped on the ship until we disembarked, we were pampered by the crew.
 We sailed on Celebrity Solstice.
 We were told that the ship got its name after the summer or winter solstice, the longest or shortest day of the year depending on the hemisphere of the world you find yourself in during the summer or winter months.

 Embarkation was in Seattle.
 On sail day, we took an Uber to Port 91.
 It cost about $12 from our hotel in downtown Seattle.
 Check in was 4 pm but we were on our way to the ship by 11 am.
 Usually they serve lunch before sailing time.
 From start to finish, we completed check in in 30 minutes!
 Celebrity Cruises ground crew was efficient and everyone was out to make the beginning of our cruise a smooth one.